pelatx/brackets-link-file/README.md

 (Note that the extension only works if the focused document was saved previously).
 #### Files already in the project tree

-Just right click on a file in the Project tree -> Link File (Insert Tags), and the link with the correct relative path will be inserted into the document.
+Just drag the file from the project tree and drop it on the editor.
+The link with the correct relative path will be inserted into the document on cursor postion.

+Or right click on a file in the Project tree -> Link File (Insert Tags) for the same result.

 Watch it in [this video][video-only-linking].